 Ryan can be contacted via E-Mail: projectLODveteran@gmail.com and by Cell: 970-691-2309

 Current Supporters of Wild Horizons CrossFit and the veteran athletes:

 The McKee Foundation sponsored a year’s worth of membership dues to Project L.O.D.

-Blue Federal Credit Union Sponsored A Full Year Veteran Membership
+Blue Federal Credit Union Sponsored 2 Full Years Of Veteran Memberships

 *In our first year, the owner of NOCO Mechanical, Chaz Lauer, made a contribution that covered the cost of all of my current honorably discharged veterans to cover their memberships for the entire year.